-The health care system belongs to you; you are the ones who depend on it and who pay for it.
+The health care system belongs to you; you are the ones who depend on it and help pay for it.
 Through your LHIN, you now you have the opportunity to get involved in the health care conversation, which gives you a chance to participate in decisions about the health care system in your community.

 Make your voice heard

 We want to hear from you!
 As LHINs, we want to hear about the needs and priorities for health care in our communities.
-Across all the LHINs in the province, we have set up a number of ways to invite you to become involved – from open board meetings to open houses.
+Across all LHINs throughout the province, we have set up a number of ways to invite you to become involved – from open board meetings to open houses.
 Check with your LHIN to see how you can become involved and make your voice heard.

 Using health care dollars effectively

 We strive to ensure that health care dollars are spent efficiently and effectively, yielding the best results possible.
-Accountability agreements between health care providers and LHINs, and between LHINs and government, ensure the responsible use of precious health care resources, and the sustainability of the health care system for generations to come.
+Accountability agreements between health care providers and LHINs, and between LHINs and the government, ensure the responsible use of precious health care resources, and the sustainability of the health care system for generations to come.

 How we are governed